tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 using `{{insert menu.html}}`.
 To understand how this works in details, you will need to be familiar with the section on [page variables and HTML functions](/syntax/vars+funs/)).
-For now though, the point is just that there may be more files in `_layout/` than just the two basic ones.
+For now though, the point is just that there may be multiple files in `_layout/` depending on how you modularise your layout.

 ## Site and cache folders